Nicole Dubuc

-Nicole Danielle Dubuc (born November 6, 1978) is an American actress and writer, known for her work on the Transformers franchise, including Transformers: Prime, Rescue Bots, Rescue Bots Academy, Robots in Disguise and Transformers: EarthSpark.
+Nicole Dubuc is an American actress and writer, known for her work on the Transformers franchise, including Transformers: Prime, Rescue Bots, Rescue Bots Academy, Robots in Disguise and Transformers: EarthSpark.

 Child actress

 As a child actress, Dubuc had a recurring role as Bertha on the television series Our House and a guest appearance on the television series ALF.
-She starred in the popular sitcom Major Dad, playing the character Robin Cooper MacGillis.
-She appeared in all 96 episodes during the show's run between 1989 and 1993.
+She starred in the popular sitcom Major Dad (1989–1993), appearing as Robin Cooper MacGillis in all 96 episodes.

 She worked as a child actress for 11 years, including background voices for Prince of Tides and Searching for Bobby Fischer.

 Adult career

-After graduation, she got her first work as an apprentice staff writer on the hit series, Kim Possible.
+After graduating from college, Dubuc got her first work as an apprentice staff writer on the hit series, Kim Possible.
 She continues to act as an adult and voiced Iris West-Allen in Young Justice.

 She was recently cast as Skywarp and Nova Storm in Transformers: EarthSpark.

 As a crew member

 She has more than 200 television and feature writing credits, including Jackie Chan Adventures, W.I.T.C.H., The Spectacular Spider-Man and Young Justice.
 She was the story editor and writer on the Disney series, My Friends Tigger & Pooh.
 She co-created Transformers: Rescue Bots with Brian Hohlfeld and Jeff Kline, served as story editor and writer, then became executive producer as of the show's fourth season.
 She created, executive produced, and story edited the show's spinoff, Transformers: Rescue Bots Academy.

 She was an executive producer and story editor on My Little Pony: Friendship Is Magic, where she also wrote some of the songs and episodes.
 She was the showrunner for The Rocketeer, a series she developed for Disney Junior.

 She is the first woman to write for The Flash in DC Comics, with the story "Details" appearing in 2013's The Flash Annual (volume 4) #2 of the publisher's relaunch, The New 52.

 She and Michael Vogel are co-writers of a new My Little Pony: Ponyville Mysteries series of books, under the pen name "Penumbra Quill".

 She served on the executive board of the Animation Guild, I.A.T.S.E.
 Local 839 for nine years (six as a trustee and three as recording secretary).

 She has written the lyrics for four theme songs, including Transformers: Rescue Bots, Transformers: Rescue Bots Academy, The Rocketeer, and Hello Megan (co-written with Greg Weisman for the show-within-the-show in Young Justice).

 Dubuc served as an executive producer on Transformers: Rescue Bots Academy and Transformers: EarthSpark.
 She is currently showrunning a new show entitled "HexVet" for Nickelodeon.